ChannyHong/cctv-mask-detector/README.md

 1. Use the pretrained MTCNN face recognition model from [timesler's facenet-pytorch project](https://github.com/timesler/facenet-pytorch) to extract bounding boxes.
 2. Train the mask detection classifier using the resulting bounding boxes from the previous step.

+[SHOW SIMPLE DIAGRAM HERE]

 ## Implementation Code

+I used Python 3.7.9 for this project.
 Make sure you have the following libraries installed in your environment:
 - torch
 - facenet_pytorch